Unity-Technologies/drone-pose-estimation-navigation/Documentation/1_set_up_scene_data_collection.md

 2. `Custom Modify Post Process Volume`: randomly modifies the post process volume overrides: vignette, white balance, film grain, lens distortion, depth of field, and contrast and saturation in colour adjustments.

 ---

-### <a name="step-3">Data Collection</a>
+### <a name="step-3">Data collection</a>
+Once the Unity scene is set up and the components and randomizers are appropriately created, we can begin collecting data for training and validation of our pose estimation model.
+As described before, our environment can produce randomly generated RGB images as well as 3D Bounding Box labels for the drone and the target in each image.
+In the `SimulationScenario` you can specify the number of `Total Frames` generated and the `Random Seed`.
+Pressing ▷ (`Play`) in Unity will start generating the data, while simultaneously visualizing the frames and the annnotated 3D Bounding Box labels.
-In the framework of the Drone pose estimation and navigation project, we collected 30K data for training and 3K data for validation.
+For our model training, we collected 30K images for training and 3K images for validation using different `Random Seed` values.

-For this dataset, we set to active all the randomizers.
+After the simulation has finished running for the specified number of frames, select the `Main Camera` and click on **Show Folder** which will bring up the folder in your operating system's file explorer where the data is saved.

-After collecting the data, you should rename those files: `drone_training` and `drone_validation`.
+You must then rename those folders `drone_training` and `drone_validation` for model training.